Why do PC based text editors get tabs wrong?

 The one thing it got right is the TAB key.
 Your first TAB puts you into Area-A (column 8, just over the second gray vertical line).
 Your second TAB puts you into Area-B (column 12).
 The first two gray vertical lines mark the comment/continuation column.
 I guess technically the first one marks the end of the line number column range.

 Oh yeah, debugger support.
-Oh yeah, that only works in UltraEdit Studio.
+That only works in UltraEdit Studio.
 Oh yeah, UltraEdit Studio only runs on Windows.

 The syntax highlighting wasn’t bad.
 What was inexcusable was the tab.
 Sublime Text, UltraEdit, notepadqq, and KATE all get this wrong.
 The vast majority of PC text editors get it wrong.
 Emacs gets it right.
 Emacs also supports GDB on Linux.
 I can put the following two lines in my .emacs file and tabs work exactly as they should.